Auteur/autrice : webmaster

 Nadia Jelassi

-Nadia Jelassi uses various mediums and explores through various mediums different political expressions and facts.
-Also asks some autobiographical elements as they intersect with political history in a general way.
+Nadia Jelassi uses various mediums and explores different political expressions and facts through various mediums.
+It also asks some autobiographical elements as they intersect with political history in a general way.

-Also participation to several collective exhibitions at Ammar Farhat Gallery, Kanvas art gallery, Hope Contemporary, Carthage Museum, Château de Servières (Marseille), Musée de la vieille charité (Marseille), Contemporary Art Museum of Gibellina, (Italy) …
+Also participation to several collective exhibitions at A.Gorgi gallery, Kanvas art gallery, Hope Contemporary, Carthage Museum, Château de Servières (Marseille), Musée de la vieille charité (Marseille), Contemporary Art Museum of Gibellina, (Italy) …

 Intissar Belaid